What Will It Take To Finally End Congo's Ebola Outbreak In 2020?

 Ramp up the role of U.N. peacekeepers

 Direct attacks aren't the only challenge that Ebola responders are facing.
-In recent weeks their work has also been continually disrupted by massacres of hundreds of civilians in the Ebola outbreak zone that have been launched by the Allied Democratic Forces – as well violent protests by members of the community against the Congolese military and U.N. peacekeepers for failing to protect them.
+In recent weeks their work has been continually disrupted by massacres of hundreds of civilians in the Ebola outbreak zone that have been launched by the Allied Democratic Forces — as well as violent protests by members of the community against the Congolese military and U.N. peacekeepers for failing to protect them.

 Stephen Morrison, director of global health policy at the Center for Strategic and International Studies, says this has been the predictable result of a decision by Congo's government decision last fall to launch a major offensive against the ADF.
 Retaliating against civilians is "a playbook the ADF resorts to in these types of situations," he says.
 "This is not a new pattern."